Comparison

 TL;DR

-Iconik is an enterprise cloud MAM built for large broadcast teams — AI tagging, transcription search, Adobe panel integrations, proxy workflows, and granular permissions.
+Iconik is an enterprise cloud MAM built for large broadcast teams: AI tagging, transcription search, Adobe panel integrations, proxy workflows, and granular permissions.
 Setup typically requires systems integrators and pricing starts effectively at $500+/month.
-FrameQuery is a local-first search tool that indexes your footage with AI in minutes — scenes, faces, objects, and transcripts — from $9/month.
+FrameQuery is a desktop search tool that indexes your footage with cloud AI in minutes (scenes, faces, objects, and transcripts) from $19/month.
 Choose Iconik for enterprise DAM infrastructure; choose FrameQuery to search your footage without the enterprise overhead.

 At-a-glance comparison